alloy/art.c/README.md

 Artsy historically uses a lot of Ruby and so using it’s runtime here is solely out of sentiment about Artsy’s platform origins and as a tribute to my life-long love for Ruby.
-To be clear, other than in the `Rakefile`, all Ruby is written using the C APIs of [Matz’s Ruby Interpreter][mri].
+To be clear, other than in the `Rakefile`, all Ruby is written using only the C API of [Matz’s Ruby Interpreter][mri].
 It doesn't need to make sense, this is an art piece after all.

 Finally, both as an homage and inspiration, I tried to use “What would [_why] do?” as a guiding principle.